mozilla/elasticutils/docs/queries.rst

 ElasticUtils allows you to specify query-time field boosts with :py:meth:`elasticutils.S.boost`.

+These boosts take effect at the time the query is executing.
+After the query has executed, then the boost is applied and that becomes the final score for the query.

 This is a useful way to weight queries for some fields over others.

 See :py:meth:`elasticutils.S.boost` for more details.